Questions and Answers – DBS Therapy

 Reclaim® DBS Therapy uses a surgically placed medical device, similar to a cardiac pacemaker, to deliver electrical pulses to precisely targeted areas of the brain.
 Electrical stimulation may help to reduce some of the symptoms of OCD.

-- Two extensions – Extensions connect to the leads.
-The extensions are threaded underneath the skin at the head, then run down the neck and into the upper chest.
+- Two extensions threaded under the skin from the head, down the neck, and into the upper chest.

 Sometimes called a “brain pacemaker,” the neurostimulator produces the electrical pulses needed for stimulation.
 These electrical pulses are delivered through the extension and lead to the targeted areas in the brain.
 The pulses can be adjusted wirelessly to check or change the neurostimulator settings.